 The Cracker Jack Prize Inside Arcade is an ambitious (and a little underhanded) way to both milk consumer nostalgia and distract us from the missing toy by offering visitors four online games for free.
 Maybe Cracker Jack deserves a little sympathy, since the brand is trying to appeal to literally every generation.

 Since companies have kept quiet, the American public can only rely on educated guesses for the missing toys.
 One theory: In 1988 several companies decided the some included toys could pose a choking hazard for inattentive kids.
 These companies either placed the toys between the box and bag (not an option for Cracker Jack), or removed the toy all together.

-Luckily, the snack itself hasn’t changed much in the last century, and Cracker Jack will always be associated with our national sport, thanks to “Take Me Out to the Ball Game.”
+Outside a lower peanut to popcorn ratio, the snack itself hasn’t changed much in the last century, and Cracker Jack will always be associated with our national sport, thanks to “Take Me Out to the Ball Game.”
 It seems no mobile game can rival the excitement of searching for that toy prize, no matter how trivial.

 For the latest stories and exclusive content on Indiana and Midwest history, be sure to follow our Facebook page HERE.